 A single altimeter sensor was wired and tested an all floors of Engineering Building 1

 To obtain reliable results, because of timing issues, the altimeter has its own micro-controller.
-As expected, the temperature of the surroundings affect the readings.
+As expected, the temperature of the surroundings affects the readings.
 The device has a temperature sensor to compensate for temperature changes.

 Basic Motion Algorithm